 The limitations of Frames in Apache Spark are subdued by the Dynamic Frames used in AWS Glue.
 Each record describes itself and undergoes advanced transformation operations for ETL and data cleaning.
 Dynamic Frame can also be converted to Data Frame and reversed.

-The data is extracted, worked upon, inserted into data target, and stored from various data sources using the scripts like Python and Scala.
+The data is extracted, worked upon, inserted into the data target, and stored from various data sources using the scripts like Python and Scala.

 ETL (Extract, Transform, Load) scripts create a job.
 Time intervals can be scheduled to run the assignments, and also sometimes, the jobs are run on demand.